GreenDelta/olca-app/olca-app-build/legal/OPENLCA_README.txt

 (http://www.oracle.com/technetwork/java/javase/terms/license/index.html).
 A current version of the JRE is freely available for multiple operating systems from http://www.oracle.com/technetwork/java/javase/downloads/index.html.

-== MySQL Server ==

-In order to work with openLCA you need a MySQL Server (http://dev.mysql.com/).
-The MySQL Server is licensed under the General Public License v2 (GPL, http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
-As the GPL is not compatible with other open source software components in the Content, the MySQL server is NOT included or distributed with the Content.
-However, you can download und install the MySQL Server with the help of the openLCA installer or retrieve it directly from the MySQL website.

 == Third Party Content ==